Chizaram-Igolo/chivoora/README.md

-# Divoora Full-Stack FollowUp Assignment
+# Divoora Full-Stack Follow-Up Assignment

 This is **Chivoora**, my submission for the assignment given to me at Divoora for the role of Full-Stack engineer.
 View the live version here: https://chivoora.web.app/

+**Note:** Geographical coordinates (Latitudes and Longitude) in the data are within Switzerland areas.

 ## To run